 We developed a de novo decision analytic model to evaluate fezolinetant for the treatment of VMS compared with no pharmacologic treatment.
 We also conducted an economic evaluation of MHT compared with no pharmacologic treatment.
 At a placeholder price of \$6,000 annually, fezolinetant exceeds commonly accepted cost-effectiveness benchmarks.
-However, draft results suggest that fezolinetant would meet these benchmarks and be considered cost-effective if priced at \$1,900 annually.
+Results suggest that fezolinetant would meet these benchmarks and be considered cost-effective if priced at around \$2,000 annually (Table ES2).
 MHT is widely available as generic medication and is cost-effective.
-Table ES2 presents the incremental results from the cost-effectiveness analyses for fezolinetant and MHT.

 Table ES2.
-Incremental Cost-effectiveness Ratios for Fezolinetant and MHT evLYs: equal value life year, MHT: menopausal hormone therapy, QALYs: quality-adjusted life year
+Annual Cost-Effectiveness Health Benefit Price Benchmarks for Fezolinetant vs. NoPharmacologic Therapy evLY: equal value life year, HBPB: health benefit price benchmark, QALY: quality-adjusted life year, WAC: wholesale acquisition cost